rbaumgar/monitor-demo-app/Enabling-monitoring-and-scaling-of-your-own-services.md

 ## Create a sample application

-Deploying a sample application *monitor-demo-app* end expose a route.
+Deploying a sample application *monitor-demo-app* and expose a route.

 The application is based on an example you will find at [GitHub - rbaumgar/monitor-demo-app: Quarkus demo app to show Application Performance Monitoring(APM)](https://github.com/rbaumgar/monitor-demo-app)